Kalaiselvi-25/Resource-Booking-System/README.md

 1. Ensure the database is created and configured
 2. Start the backend server
-3. Access the application through the frontend
+3. Access the application via the frontend

 ## 📂 Project Structure